matteo9966/docker-redis-mongodb/readme.md

 storing the environment variable mongo connection string

-continue from : 3.02h
+# wiring up redis

-TODO: login controller
+in order to use redis:
-TODO: update insertUser (unique username)
+add a redis image to the docker-compose.yml file use express-session library use connect-redis library

-TODO:
+continue from : 3.34h